Distributional chaos for weighted translation operators on groups: Distributionally irregular vectors

 \begin{theorem} Let $B_w$ be an invertible weighted shift on $\ell^p(\mathbb{Z})$.
-If $B_w$ is distributionally chaotic, then the set of all distributionally irregular vectors of $B_w$ is residual in $\ell^p(\mathbb{Z})$. \end{theorem} \begin{proof} By \cite[Theorem 12]{2013JFA}, $B_w$ has a distributionally irregular vector $y$.
-Let
+If $B_w$ is distributionally chaotic, then the set of all distributionally irregular vectors of $B_w$ is residual in $\ell^p(\mathbb{Z})$. \end{theorem} \begin{proof} If $B_w$ is distributionally chaotic, then $B_w$ has a distributionally irregular vector $y$ by \cite[Theorem 12]{2013JFA}.
+Let $A$ be defined as in the definition of the distributionally irregular vector $y$ and